realA10001986/Time-Circuits-Display/README.md

 - built-in speaker or
 - line-out (at line-level, for connecting the TCD to a stereo's line-in)

 By default, all audio is played over the speaker.

-Keypad command ```351``` enables playback over line-out for
+Keypad command ```351``` enables playback over line-out for music, time travel sound, user-added sound as well as some other sound effects.
-- music and
-- time travel sounds.

-All other sounds, which are supposed to be emitted by the TCD itself, are always played over the built-in speaker.
+All sounds, which are supposed to be emitted by the TCD itself, are always played over the built-in speaker.
 Note that the TCD's volume control (knob, software-selected level, rotary encoder) only has impact on the built-in speaker.

 Keypad command ```350``` disables line-out output.